-Affiliate marketing is a great way to create multiple revenue streams into your businesses so that your cashflow is balanced by direct and indirect income, recurring and one-off payments.
+I believe affiliate marketing is a great way to add a new revenue stream into your businesses so that your cashflow is balanced by direct and indirect income, recurring and one-off payments.

 Affiliate marketing may seem like it was invented by online businesses, but the core idea has been around for as long as people have been finding new ways to promote their brands.